caddyserver/xcaddy/README.md

-`xcaddy` - Custom Caddy Builder
+`xk6` - Custom k6 Builder
 ===============================

-This command line tool and associated Go package makes it easy to make custom builds of the [Caddy Web Server](https://github.com/caddyserver/caddy).
+This command line tool and associated Go package makes it easy to make custom builds of [k6](https://github.com/loadimpact/k6).

-It is used heavily by Caddy plugin developers as well as anyone who wishes to make custom `caddy` binaries (with or without plugins).
+It is used heavily by k6 plugin developers as well as anyone who wishes to make custom `k6` binaries (with or without plugins).

 ⚠️ Still in development.
-Supports Caddy 2 only.

 Stay updated, be aware of changes, and please submit feedback!
 Thanks!